 Mirjam de Mol is a deputy justice at the Dutch Trade and Industry Appeals Tribunal (‘College van Beroep voor het Bedrijfsleven’) since 2009.
 She worked as a senior lawyer at the Dutch Ministry of Foreign Affairs (Legal Affairs Departement, European Law Division).
 She represented the Dutch government before the Court of Justice of the EU.
 Until 2005 she was secretary of the Interdepartmental Committee on European Law (ICER).
 She furthermore worked as a lawyer at the AKD law firm (Eindhoven and Brussels).
 Mirjam obtained her LL.M. from Maastricht University and the College of Europe (Bruges) and her Ph.D. from Maastricht University.
 The title of her Ph.D. thesis is ‘The Direct Effect of the Fundamental Rights of the European Union’.
 Mirjam’s main research interests are in the field of EU constitutional law.
 She published several articles.
 She won the Ius Commune Prize for her article ‘The Novel Approach of the CJEU on the Horizontal Direct Effect of the EU Principle of Non-Discrimination: (Unbridled) Expansionism of EU law?’ that has been published in the Maastricht Journal of European and Comparative Law.
 She is co-author of the column European Union and Human Rights in NJCM/NTM-Bulletin.

-Evangelia Psychogiopoulou is a lawyer and research fellow at the Hellenic Foundation for European and Foreign Policy (ELIAMEP).
-She studied law at the Faculty of Law of the National Kapodistrian University of Athens and she obtained a DEA in European and Community Law from the University of Paris I, Panthéon-Sorbonne (2001) and a Master of Research in Law from the European University Institute (2003) in Florence.
-In 2007, she successfully defended her PhD thesis on the accommodation of cultural diversity considerations in EU law and policies (Art.
-167(4) TFEU) at the European University Institute.
+Dr. Evangelia Psychogiopoulou is a lawyer and senior research fellow at the Hellenic Foundation for European and Foreign Policy (ELIAMEP).
+She is also adjunct faculty member at the Hellenic Open University.
+She studied law at the Faculty of Law of the National Kapodistrian University of Athens.
+She has obtained a DEA in European and Community Law from Paris I University, Panthéon-Sorbonne; a Master of Research in Law from the European University Institute; and a Doctorate in Law (PhD) from the European University Institute.
 She has worked at the Academy of European Law (Florence, Italy) and the Directorate General Education and Culture of the European Commission (Brussels, Belgium).
 She joined ELIAMEP in 2006 and since 2012, she has been a legal counsellor for the Greek Ministry of Culture and Sports.
 Her main areas of research are cultural governance, cultural diversity, media governance and fundamental rights in a European perspective.
-She has participated in several collaborative research projects funded by the EU and international organisations and she is a member of the European Expert Network on Culture and the Audiovisual.
-From April 2010 to March 2013, she was the coordinator of MEDIADEM, an EU-funded research project on free and independent media in Europe.
-In 2014-2016, she was a Marie Curie Fellow at the Department of International and European Law, Maastricht University, leading a project on ‘Managing diversity in the EU: The cultural open method of coordination revisited’.
-Her articles have appeared in European Law Review, Legal Issues of Economic Integration, European Law Journal, Maastricht Journal of European and Comparative Law, and International Journal of Media and Cultural Politics, among others.
+She has conducted research for the EU institutions and she has participated in several collaborative research projects funded by the EU and international organisations.
+Over the past ten years, she received funding from the European Commission, the European Parliament, UNESCO, the EEA Grants and Maastricht University.
+From April 2010 to March 2013, she was the coordinator of MEDIADEM, an EU-funded research project on free and independent media.
+In 2014-2016, she was a Marie Curie Fellow at the Department of International and European Law, Maastricht University, leading a project on the cultural open method of coordination.
+Her articles have appeared in European Law Review, Legal Issues of Economic Integration, European Law Journal, Maastricht Journal of European and Comparative Law, International Journal of Communication, and International Journal of Media and Cultural Politics, among others.
 Her publications include: Courts, privacy and data protection in the digital environment (ed., 2017, Edward Elgar); Cultural governance and the European Union: Protecting and promoting cultural diversity in Europe (ed., 2015, Palgrave Macmillan); Media policies revisited: The challenge for media freedom and independence (ed., 2014, Palgrave Macmillan); Understanding media policies: A European perspective (ed., 2012, Palgrave Macmillan); The European Court of Human Rights and the rights of marginalised individuals and minorities in national context (ed., 2010, Martinus Nijhoff Publishers, Brill); and The integration of cultural considerations in EU law and policies (2008, Martinus Nijhoff Publishers).

 Ana Ramalho is Assistant Professor of Intellectual Property at Maastricht University, with policy and legal expertise in the field of EU intellectual property law.
 Throughout her career she has taken on commissioned research and consultancy on a range of international and European intellectual property topics for several private and public institutions, including the World Intellectual Property Organization.
 Ana holds a PhD in Law from the University of Amsterdam, where she was affiliated with both the Institute for Information Law and the Amsterdam Centre for European Law and Governance.
 Her PhD focused on copyright lawmaking in the European Union.
 Prior to her PhD, Ana did a Research Masters and an LL.M., both in the field of intellectual property.
 Her current research interests include benchmarking for EU legislative activity in copyright, and the role of disruptive technologies in intellectual property.